Chapter 3: Ennis

 I release him completely, confusing him, and then I grab his throat with one hand, holding him against the wall and punch him in the gut relentlessly with my free hand.
 He grunts with every hit and I see blood trickle from the corner of his mouth, but still he smiles.
 I punch and punch and he doesn't stop smiling.

 Frustration wells up inside of me.
 I want to punch that grin off of his face.
 I risk a few seconds to reposition myself and aim for his teeth.
 Devlin was waiting for this.
 He grabs both my shoulders, pulls in his legs and swings them forward.
 His heels hit me in the collarbone and send me flying backwards.
 I struggle to get up but I am slower now.
 Punching him had winded me.

 He rushes me and pulls me up by the front of my shirt.
 He tries to punch my right side, but I deflect his hand with my upper arm.
 He throws another punch, to my left this time.
 I fail to block it, and my kidney takes the brunt of the impact.
 I cry out and fall to my knees, struggling to find my breath.
 Paralyzing pain radiates from my side, and I clutch the blossoming bruise with my arm.
-I can't fight him off as he grabs the back of my head and slams it to the ground, and my cheek is parallel with the stone floor.
+I can't fight him off as he grabs the back of my head and slams it to the ground, and my cheek is parallel with the wooden floor.

 For a moment there is only pain and panting.
 He holds me down but doesn't move and I am hurting so badly that I cannot even push myself up.
 He is behind me, above me, but I can hear him smiling through his laboured breaths.
 I know that he's not finished.